nicobou/satie/doc/oldSatieOSC.md

 -   Arguments:
     -   **name:** unique identifier for the created object
     -   **synthType:** the reference name of the synth or effect being used.
-The synth must have been compiled on the server with `~scbr.makeSynthDef` method before instantiating
+The synth must have been compiled on the server with `~satie.makeSynthDef` method before instantiating

 ### delete